-Cape Cod Commission, Town of Barnstable and Town of Mashpee staff will host a public meeting to discuss the Route 28 Eastern Mashpee Corridor Study on Wednesday, July 26that the Mashpee Public Library (64 Steeple Street, Mashpee) at 6:00 p.m.
-The meeting will include an overview of project goals and existing conditions, followed by an interactive group discussion.
-The focus of the meeting will be gathering public feedback on issues, opportunities, and visions for the future of the corridor.
+Cape Cod Commission, Town of Barnstable and Town of Mashpee staff will host the second of three public meetings to discuss the Route 28 Eastern Mashpee Corridor Study 6:00 p.m.
+Wednesday, September 27, 2017 the Mashpee Public Library (64 Steeple Street, Mashpee).
+The meeting will discuss identified potential improvement alternatives from the initial meeting in July.

 The section of Route 28 from Route 130 to Orchard Road was identified as a priority for investigation based on the congestion and safety issues experienced on this section of roadway.

 This section of road is often congested, with particularly significant back-ups experienced during summer months.
 This congestion is a barrier to regional travel as well as access to local businesses and residences.
 Additionally, safety issues exist at many locations along the corridor with more than 150 crashes occurring along this stretch of road over a three-year period.

 Also of key concern is accommodation for all road users including motorists, pedestrians, bicyclists, and transit users.
 This is a heavily used corridor for non-motorized users looking to access their jobs and retail destinations from their neighborhoods.